 Did you know: The fine for punching a peer was 4zuz but to slap a peer was 400zuz!
 The fine for slapping an underling?
 Zero, zilch, nada!

-With this in mind, when someone hits someone on the right cheek, they would have to use their right hand and it would be a backhanded slap.
+With this in mind, when someone hits someone on the right cheek, they would have to use their right hand, and it would be a backhanded slap.
 The backhanded slap was to humiliate the person and remind them of their place.
 However, to turn and offer the left cheek (using the right hand) they would be in a posture where they would have to punch (with a closed fist).
 This would be scandalous to punch someone beneath you would be akin to saying that they are your equal!
 This bit of psychological judo is a sharp act of defiance while not needing to resort to violent retaliation or the soul crushing slinking away with your tail between your legs.

 Coat and Tunic - Matthew 5:40

-In context, Jesus is speaking about another humiliation for the powerless and that is indebtedness.
+In context, Jesus is speaking about another humiliation for the powerless, and that is indebtedness.
 The poor, who were often indebted to the rich (make no mistake this was a financial racket for sure!), were at their mercy and the rich and powerful would often drag the person in debt into court to get payment and interest on their debt.
 Many would have very little, except a tunic and a coat.
 The court could order the surrender of the coat to the one who is owed the debt.
 Jesus' instruction to give your tunic as well was delightfully subversive!
 With no coat and no tunic, the person would be naked.
 In the cultural context, the shame would not be on the naked person but rather the intense social shame would fall on the people who see the naked person (all in the court) and especially the one (lender) who caused the person's nakedness!

 The Extra Mile - Matthew 5:41

-Nothing characterized power and dominance like the Roman army and people hated them deeply.
+Nothing characterized power and dominance as the Roman army and people hated them deeply.
 It was quite common for Roman soldiers to demand a citizen to carry their pack for them - but for one mile only.
 This was a strict Roman law among their soldiers, in part to reduce the risk of inciting greater animosity leading to potential rebellion.
 Jesus's instruction to carry the pack 2 miles would have been embarrassing to the soldier and may put him in a place where he could be sanctioned.
 Again, psychological judo that uses the soldier's own power by turning it back on them!

 Jesus turns the two defaults of fight or flight, on their head.
 In effect, he shows us a third way of dealing with conflict without the feelings of powerlessness or resorting to violence.
 Jesus was equipping his followers with practical and poignant ways of asserting their human dignity in a context where the privileged and the powerful took every opportunity to exert that power over the poor and the weak.